 Sponsor: Idera Pharmaceuticals

 Primary Objective: The primary objective of Phase 1 is to characterize the safety and determine a recommended Phase 2 dose (RP2D) of IMO-2125 when administered in combination with ipilimumab or when administered in combination with pembrolizumab in patients with metastatic melanoma.
 The maximum tolerated dose (MTD) and RP2D for IMO-2125 may differ between the combination of IMO-2125 and ipilimumab and the combination of IMO-2125 and pembrolizumab.
 The primary objective of Phase 2 is to assess preliminary clinical activity of IMO-2125 in combination with ipilimumab or in combination with pembrolizumab at the respective RP2D(s) in patients with metastatic melanoma that is not responsive to PD-1 inhibitor therapy, using immune-related Response Evaluation Criteria in Solid Tumors (irRECIST).
-Secondary Objective: The secondary objectives of Phase 1 are to determine the plasma pharmacokinetics (PK) of single-dose IMO-2125 and repeat-dose IMO-2125 PK administered by intratumoral injection in combination with ipilimumab or pembrolizumab.
+Secondary Objective: The secondary objectives of Phase 1 are to determine the plasma pharmacokinetics (PK) of single-dose IMO-2125 and repeat-dose IMO-2125 administered by intratumoral injection in combination with ipilimumab or pembrolizumab.
 An additional secondary objective Phase 1 is to describe any preliminary antitumor activity.
-The secondary objectives of Phase 2 are to further assess the safety and tolerability of IMO-2125 in combination with ipilimumab or in combination with pembrolizumab in patients with metastatic melanoma and to assess treatment response using irRECIST and RECIST v1.1, overall survival (OS), OS at 6 and 12 months, progression-free survival (PFS), PFS at 6 and 12 months, durable response rate (DRR), and duration of response (DoR).
+The secondary objectives of Phase 2 are to further assess the safety and tolerability of IMO-2125 in combination with ipilimumab or in combination with pembrolizumab in patients with metastatic melanoma and to assess treatment response using irRECIST and Response Evaluation Criteria in Solid Tumors (RECIST) v1.1, overall survival (OS), OS at 6 and 12 months, progression-free survival (PFS), PFS at 6 and 12 months, durable response rate (DRR), duration of response (DoR), and disease control rate (DCR).
 Exploratory Objective: The exploratory objectives of Phase 1 and 2 are to assess pre- and post-treatment blood biomarkers, pre- and post-treatment tumor biopsies for immunologic assessment, and explore any potential association between these biomarker measures and antitumor activity.
 In addition, anti-IMO-2125 anti-ipilimumab and anti-pembrolizumab antibody formation will be assessed.

 IRB Review and Approval Date: 12/03/2015